 Mercer Law School offers merit scholarships each year to applicants whose academic records, LSAT scores, and personal achievements demonstrate the potential for outstanding performance in the study of law.
 Every accepted applicant is automatically considered for a merit scholarship with the exception of the George W. Woodruff Scholarship (see description below).
 The Law School also makes some scholarship awards for the final two years of law school to students who excel academically in their first year and who received little or no award when they entered.
-Scholarships are renewed for students in good standing.
 Applicants are encouraged to complete their admission application no later than January 1 to receive scholarship consideration.

 The George W. Woodruff Scholarship is a merit based scholarship awarded to four members of each entering class.
 This scholarship covers tuition and a $5,000 annual stipend for books and living expenses.
 To be considered eligible for this scholarship, the applicant must submit a Woodruff Scholarship Application by January 15 and have a complete admission application by January 15.
 This scholarship is automatically renewed as long as the student remains in good academic standing.